tobecontinued/onedrive-e/README.md

 $ sudo pip3 install --upgrade setuptools
 ```

+It is very important that your system hardware clock is set to UTC.
+Refer to `man tzconfig` for more details.

 ## Install

 After properly setting up pre-requisites, run the following command to install the package: